Skip to main content

 Structuring a Long-Term Protocol

 A long-term peptide therapy protocol is not a static prescription.
 It is a dynamic process that involves an initial loading phase, a maintenance phase, and continuous monitoring.
-The emphasize a “start low, go slow” approach to minimize potential side effects and allow the body to adapt.
+The clinical guidelines emphasize a “start low, go slow” approach to minimize potential side effects and allow the body to adapt.

 A typical protocol involving a combination like Ipamorelin/CJC-1295 would be structured as follows: